fyfirman/eko-docs/src/content/docs/getting-started/quickstart.md

 description: This guide will walk you through creating your first Eko workflow in a browser extension environment.
 ---

-Let's create an eko workflow together in a browser extension to automate the task that `Search Sam Altman's information and summarize it into markdown format for export`.
+Let's create an Eko workflow together in a browser extension to automate the task that `Search Sam Altman's information and summarize it into markdown format for export`.

 > With this plugin, you no longer need to manually open multiple web pages; instead, you can run everything with a single click.